 Yeast Infection On Your Period

-A vaginal yeast infection, also known as candidiasis, is a common condition that can be very uncomfortable.
-You will often get a yeast infection after your period.
-Candidiasis is a common ailment, which is likely to occur in every woman at least once in her life.
+Candidiasis is a common ailment, which is likely to occur in everyone at least once in their lifetime.
 It is caused by an overgrowth of yeast called Candida albicans that occurs naturally in us all.
 When the fungus in the vagina has been escalated to grow too much, it causes a vaginal yeast infection.

 Candidiasis symptoms of infection are intense itching and burning, as well as chunky vaginal discharge.
 The vulva mucous membranes may show redness and small ulcers.
 Abdominal pain and fever don’t belong to the symptoms, and if they occur you should contact a physician.
 The triggering factor for causing infection is not always recognized, but, for example, antibiotics, pregnancy, as well as extensive use of non-breathable panty liners and pads can trigger it.
 Also artificial fibers and ill-breathable underwear predispose to infection.
 The yeast can also spread from the rectum into the vagina, so after a toilet visit always wipe from front to back.